Times like this I shouldn’t be here

 I’ve been helped

 I’m whispering to my pillow

 I’m scared because they’ve been kicking the doors in for hours

-and we are three members of staff down
+and we are two members of staff down

-and as they storm the siren screaming doors
+and as patients storm the siren screaming doors

 the agency blokes don’t know their names

 to phone for the police.

 We are 16 beds of vulnerable young people

 Yet for nurses balancing the staff ratio has become a craft